 Long-term effects include hypothyroidism, particularly when there is a family history of hypothyroidism, and renal damage involving the distal tubule (mainly in patients with a history of renal parenchymal disease).
 Therefore, TSH levels should be monitored when lithium is started and annually thereafter if there is a family history of thyroid dysfunction or every other year for all other patients.
 Levels should also be measured whenever symptoms suggest thyroid dysfunction (including when mania recurs) because hypothyroidism may blunt the effect of mood stabilizers.
 BUN and creatinine should be measured at baseline, 2 or 3 times during the first 6 mo, and then once or twice a year.

 Anticonvulsants that act as mood stabilizers, especially valproate and carbamazepine, are often used for acute mania and for mixed states (mania and depression).
-Lamotrigine is also effective for mood-cycling and for depression; unlike some antidepressants, it does not induce mania.
+Lamotrigine is effective for mood-cycling and for depression.
 The precise mechanism of action for anticonvulsants in bipolar disorder is unknown but may involve γ-aminobutyric acid mechanisms and ultimately G-protein signaling systems.
 Their main advantages over lithium include a wider therapeutic margin and lack of renal toxicity.

 For valproate, a loading dose of 20 mg/kg is given, then 250 to 500 mg po tid (extended-release formulation can be used); target blood levels are between 50 and 125 μg/mL.
+This approach does not result in more adverse effects than does gradual titration.
 Adverse effects include nausea, headache, sedation, dizziness, and weight gain; rare serious effects include hepatotoxicity and pancreatitis.

 Carbamazepine should not be loaded; it should be started at 200 mg po bid and be increased gradually in 200-mg/day increments to target levels between 4 and 12 μg/mL (maximum, 800 mg bid).
 Adverse effects include nausea, dizziness, sedation, and unsteadiness.
 Very severe effects include aplastic anemia and agranulocytosis.